chromium/chromium/tools/gritsettings/README.md

 ### tools/gritsettings README

-This directory contains several files that apply global to the Chrome resource generation system (which uses GRIT - see tools/grit).
+This directory contains several files that apply globally to the Chrome resource generation system (which uses GRIT - see tools/grit).

 **resource_ids.spec**: This file is used to assign fake start IDs for resources